 We may also choose to undertake the repowering, refurbishment or upgrading of current facilities based on our assessment that such activity will provide adequate financial returns.
-Such projects often require several years of development and capital expenditures before commencement of commercial operations, and key assumptions underpinning a decision to make such an investment may prove incorrect, including assumptions regarding construction costs, timing, available financing and future fuel and power prices.
-The construction, expansion, modification and refurbishment of power generation facilities involve many additional risks, including:
+Such projects often require several

-- · delays in obtaining necessary permits and licenses;
+- delays in obtaining necessary permits and licenses;

 - environmental remediation of soil or groundwater at contaminated sites;

-- interruptions to dispatch at our facilities;
+- · interruptions to dispatch at our facilities;

 - supply interruptions;

 - work stoppages;

 - labor disputes;

-- weather interferences;
+- weather interferences:

-- · unforeseen engineering, environmental and geological problems; and
+- unforeseen engineering, environmental and geological problems; and

 - unanticipated cost overruns.